Rosewood1985/ai-sports-edge/memory-bank/systemPatterns.md

 - **TemplateList**: Displays a list of report templates with functionality to create, edit, and delete templates.
 - **ReportTemplateForm**: Provides a form for creating and editing report templates.
+- **ScheduledReportsList**: Displays a list of scheduled reports with filtering and pagination.
+- **ReportHistoryList**: Displays a list of report history items with filtering and pagination.

 ### Asynchronous Processing Architecture